menpo/conda-recipes/README.md

 Be sure to update the version numbers of any updated packages, the URLS and MD5s in the yaml files.

-You will need conda-build installed
+You will need the following packages installed

-    >> conda install conda-build
+    >> conda install conda-build binstar docopt

 and now, after changing into the conda-recipes directory